FrenkieWang/Firebase_CS385/README.md

 how to configure your firebase, how to install the dependency and how to run this project.

+### Overall Components Schematic.jpg

+I draw a picture to explain the architecture of this code.

 ### Project Architecture.pdf

 This document tells you the architecture of this program.